mendersoftware/mender/CONTRIBUTING.md

 If your work is significant, it can make sense to discuss the idea with the maintainers and relevant project members upfront.
 Start a discussion on our [Mender Hub forum](https://hub.mender.io/c/general-discussions).

-Using commit signoffs and changelog tags is mandatory for all commits; we also encourage that each commit is small and cohesive.
+Using commit signoffs tags is mandatory for all commits; we also encourage that each commit is small and cohesive.
 See the next sections for details.